StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/search-for-cases/find-an-observable.md

 This topic provides step-by-step instructions for searching an [observable](../cases-description/observables.md) in TheHive.

+!!! tip "Why can't I find an observable?"
+    Since TheHive 5.5, [case visibility](../about-cases.md#visibility) can be restricted to protect sensitive data.
+If a case has restricted visibility and you are not an authorized user, its linked observables will not appear in the list, search results, or dashboards.

 ## Method 1: Observables tab in cases and alerts descriptions

 *Use this method if you know the case or alert containing the observable you're looking for and if you need to perform actions on one or more observables simultaneously.*